TheRenegadeCoder/sample-programs-website/docs/projects/insertion-sort/c-plus-plus/index.md

     std::cout << numbers[i] << std::endl;
     return 0;
 }

 ```

 {% endraw %}

-[Insertion Sort](https://sampleprograms.io/projects/insertion-sort) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:
+Insertion Sort in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

 - Jeremy Grifski
 - Prasun Kumar

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- sun-fox
+- SUNNY KUMAR SINGH

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 16:05:09.
-The solution was first committed on Oct 09 2019 21:10:56.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution